 All items collected are distributed free of charge to recipients by The Salvation Army.
 All financial donations are managed and distributed to more than 65 qualifying agencies in the eight-county metropolitan area through the Mid America Assistance Coalition.

-The Kansas City Star started our mission under the name Project Warmth in 1982 by organizing the first citywide coat and blanket drive.
-Joining forces under Project Warmth as the favored name, KCTV5’s Heat for Life program and The Kansas City Star have partnered to “Comfort Kansas City” since 1983.
-These two media companies along with several other local leaders and businesses have rallied the community to help its neighbors through severe weather conditions by raising nearly $8 million and thousands of tons of coats and blankets over the past 31 years.
+Four independent newspaper carriers decided they would like to collect blankets on Saturday’s and coordinate with The Salvation Army for distribution.
+Within the early 1980’s, an era of both severe cold and extreme heat environment.
+Project Warmth evolved from the efforts of our area citizens to protect and to provide blankets and coats for those affected by the extreme cold weather.
+A year later, The Kansas City Star joined forces with KCTV5’s Heat for Life program and Project Warmth Kansas City has partnered to “Comfort Kansas City” ever since.
+These two media companies along with several other local leaders and businesses have rallied the community to help its neighbors through severe weather conditions by raising close to $8 million and thousands of tons of coats and blankets over the past 35 years.

 In 2012, a formal advisory group organized to ensure annual success and improve transparent accountability.
-The Project Warmth Advisory Committee was formed with representatives from the following organizations: The Kansas City Star, KCTV5, Mid America Assistance Coalition, The Salvation Army, Tension Envelope, and the former River City Studio.
+The Project Warmth Advisory Committee was formed with representatives from the following organizations: The Kansas City Star, KCTV5, Mid America Assistance Coalition, The Salvation Army and Tension Corporation.
 By working with local 501(c)(3) nonprofit organizations to handle the collection and distribution of both funds and items, Project Warmth can ensure its donors, volunteers and sponsors of responsible, accountable and transparent management of their investments.

 All donations are tax-deductible.